isaacfungg/obsidian/Mortgage Broker Course/Lesson 11.md

 `Cash Equivalent Price`:  The fair value of an asset if paid in cash today `Market Value (of an offer)`: The price a buyer is willing to pay and a seller is willing to accept for a property under normal conditions
 `Market Value (of a mortgage)`: The present value of future mortgage payments, discounted at current market interest rates

+#### Vendor-Supplied (Take-Back) Mortgage
+A vendor-supplied mortgage is when the seller provided financing directly to the buyer